No Tags Found!

 Step 3: Place the old plastic bags or garbage bags over the ammonia-solution soaked film and leave it like that for about an hour or two, with the car parked in the sun.
 The sun will heat the glass, while the plastic bags will prevent the ammonia solution from evaporating and will instead allow the corrosive solution to soak into the window film and dislodge the film's glue.

-Step 4: Take a flat razor blade and keeping as parallel to the glass as you can gently lift the film from one corner where there are no defogger strips or antenna wires.
+Step 4: Take a flat razor blade and, keeping it as parallel to the glass as you can, gently lift the film from one corner where there are no defogger strips or antenna wires.

 Step 5: Keep pulling the film gently and continuously keep spraying the ammonia solution on it as you pull to keep the glue from drying up.

-Step 7: Use good glass cleaning solution and spray the glass liberally.
-Wipe it clean with a micro-fibre towel to restore its shine and remove any fine scratches or bits of glue left behind.
+Step 7: Use a good glass cleaning solution and spray the glass liberally.
+Wipe it clean with a microfiber towel to restore its shine and remove any fine scratches or bits of glue left behind.

-Step 2: Park the car in the sun for a few hours till the windows are really hot
+Step 2: Park the car in the sun for a few hours until the windows are really hot.

 Step 4: Using a flat razor blade, pick one corner of the film by slicing parallel with the glass to lift up the film's edge.